a-flyleaf/omori/meta/discord.md

 msg:
   - added: 2023-06-10
     time: 2023-01-28 02:01
+    cl: noli ul
     msg: |-
       thinkin about the lake scene again.
-      \- <em class="omo">Did Basil leave the Egret flower tho.</em>!!! there’s one in <em class="omo noi">his</em> house, very prominently, and one by the picnic basket! and another at the grave; who knows if he’s visited, not me (yet)!! fuck?!!!
+      - <em class="omo">Did Basil leave the Egret flower tho.</em>!!! there’s one in <em class="omo noi">his</em> house, very prominently, and one by the picnic basket! and another at the grave; who knows if he’s visited, not me (yet)!! fuck?!!!
 (Aubrey wouldn’t have left it surely, not if she hasn’t told the Hooligans anything….)
     note: |-
       In retrospect I think this is one of those details that doesn't need a diegetic explanation.
 Also, the name "Hooligans" is only used in the battle overlay, never by any of the characters, so at this point I tend to think that's just Sunny's insert.
   - time: 2023-01-28 09:32